Share this article

 Do you believe in the power of open innovation to solve the challenge of inequality?
 Here are three ways you can stay involved with Solve:

-- Support Solvers and their solution for creating shared prosperity by becoming a member of Solve.
+- Support Solver teams and their solution for creating shared prosperity by becoming a member of Solve.

 - Email us your thoughts on what the next specific actionable challenge should focus on.